 It’s fall, and with the start of the season, people haul out the rakes and leaf blowers in an endless quest to remove all trace of leaves from their properties.
 Instead of spending all that time raking and bagging, try leaf mulching!
-It’s the environmentally friendly alternative to prepping your yard for the winter.
+It’s an environmentally friendly alternative to prepping your yard for the winter.

 What is Leaf Mulching?

 So what is leaf mulching?
-It’s a pretty simple idea: instead of all that raking, leaf blowing and bagging, simply shred, spread, and leave your leaves on the ground as a natural mulch and fertilizer for your yard.
+It’s a pretty simple idea: instead of all that raking, leaf blowing, and bagging, simply shred, spread, and leave your leaves on the ground as a natural mulch and fertilizer for your yard.

 Leaves are Natural and Nutritious Food for Your Yard

 Nature has provided us with free, natural fertilizer for our yards, and it’s in the form of leaves!
 Leaves are an incredible natural resource that, when properly managed, will help you transform your yard into a lush and vibrant outdoor space.